Non-Malignant Transplant Program

 Experts from Seattle Children’s and Fred Hutchinson Cancer Center will team up to care for your child.
 Fred Hutch pioneered stem cell transplants 40 years ago and is one of the largest transplant centers in the world.
 Your child will receive care at Seattle Children’s.

 What is a hematopoietic stem cell transplant?

-Diseases affecting the bone marrow and immune system make it hard for patients to tolerate the powerful drugs or radiation (called conditioning) that prepare their bodies for the transplant.
-Our team – led by Dr. Burroughs – has developed better ways to prepare young people with these conditions.
-The preparation treatments are called reduced-intensity or reduced-toxicity conditioning regimens.
-We continue to fine-tune the conditioning treatments to improve survival and reduce complications.
+Diseases that affect the bone marrow and immune system make some children too sick to withstand the powerful drugs or radiation (called conditioning) that helps prepare their body for the transplant.
+Our team has created better ways to help prepare them.
+This is called reduced-intensity or lower-toxicity conditioning.

-- New ways to prepare children for transplant if they do not have a fully matched donor.
-Drs.
-Lauri Burroughs and Ann Woolfrey lead these studies.
+- New ways to prepare children for transplant if they do not have a fully matched donor

-- Approaches that help children avoid graft-versus-host disease (GVHD) after transplant.
-Dr. Marie Bleakley work on ways to control T cells from donors so they do not attack the cells of transplant patients.
+- Approaches that help children avoid graft-versus-host disease (GVHD) after transplant

 Your child will get the care they need from experts in:

 - Blood disorders (hematology)

 - Inflammatory diseases (rheumatology)